jk-keller/rotational-growth/README.md

 ### Caveats:

-- I haven't put in any input validation yet, so it may throw unhelpful errors.
+- I haven’t put in any input validation yet, so it may throw unhelpful errors.
 - Rotating by 1, 2, or 4 steps will produce no real results as rotating by 360°, 180°, or 90° are lossless transformations
 - a single pixel, or very small amounts of pixels may not produce any real results
 - large numbers of steps (i.e. very small degrees per step) may also not produce results